 These Health Checks conducted by the practice nurses are for both men and women and are for patients between the ages of 40 & 74 years of age.
 The Health Check is designed to look at your risk of developing heart disease, stroke, diabetes and kidney disease and how, by taking early action now you can improve your health and can prevent the onset of these conditions.

 Family Planning Advice

 Is provided by all of the doctors and nurses at the practice and covers advice and provision of the range of contraceptive alternatives available.
 If you would like to discuss this further please leave your name and contact details with any member of the reception team.

 Child Health Checks & Immunisations

 These are provided at regular intervals by the doctors, health visitors and the practice nurse.
 The screening checks monitor growth, development and the wellbeing of children.
 It is very important for children to be immunised against childhood illnesses.
 If you have any questions about immunisations, please discuss them with your doctor

 These need to be booked well in advance.
 It may be necessary to commence the course of vaccination two months before travel.
 There may be a charge for some vaccines

 Flu vaccinations are usually given annually in the autumn to those groups of patients who may be at risk, such as the elderly or those suffering from heart or chest conditions.
 If you feel that you need a flu vaccination, please discuss it with your doctor.

-These are conducted every week by the doctor and the midwife.
+These are conducted every week by the midwife.
 Pregnant women are seen at regular intervals leading up to the birth.

 These are carried out by the doctor and practice nurse at regular intervals with diabetic patients in order to prevent long term complications of the illness